12 September 2025

 19 July 2025

 What a day in Delaware!
-Peaks and Valleys of every kind
+Peaks and Valleys of every kind on the flat coast plains :-)

 The staff from the DELAWARE NATURAL RESOURCE AND ENVIRONMENTAL CONTROL exhibited not only kind professionalism, but a technical mastery of subsurface characterization and the geology of Delaware during the recent training, Taking the Mystery Out of the Subsurface in July.